Lisa Nystrand

 Lisa Nystrand (born 15 May 2006) is a Swedish competitive swimmer.
 At the 2022 European Aquatics Championships, she placed tenth in the semifinals of the 200-metre individual medley and twelfth in the 400-metre individual medley.
 She placed fourteenth in the semifinals of the 200-metre backstroke at the 2021 European Short Course Championships.
 At the 2021 European Junior Championships, she placed sixth in the final of the 200-metre individual medley, eighth in the final of the 400-metre individual medley, and tenth in the semifinals of the 200-metre breaststroke.

 Background

-Nystrand was born 15 May 2006 in Sweden and competes for Väsby SS.
+Nystrand was born 15 May 2006 in Sweden and formerly competed for Väsby SS.
+She currently competes for Simklubben Neptun (SK Neptun).